Rogue-says/Mantle-Intelligence-suite/README.md

 ## What it does

 The agent runs in 12 modes.
-You never pick a mode manually — it detects what you need from what you say.
+You never pick a mode manually, it detects what you need from what you say.

 ### Core modes